noclan/swe-sample-project-github-repo/README.md

 ## Demo video

 Upload your demo video to youtube and put a link here.
-Basically, the video content is very much like the quick live demo of your product with the followings:
+Basically, the video content is very much like a quick live demo of your product with the followings:
 1. Introduction
-2. How to run the app
-3. Quick walkthrough of all the functions and their sub functions of your app one by one
+2. Quick walkthrough of all the features/functions one by one

-Please make it short and interesting!
+Please make it short (1-3 minutes) and interesting!

 Sample: https://www.youtube.com/watch?v=Pr-JMqTkdEM